-The Atari Lynx was released in 1989 by Atari Corporation.
-It was based on a design by a company called Epyx.
-They had come up with the design two years earlier in 1987, but did not have the financial capital to produce the system themselves.
-Atari, who had been considering entering the portable market for some years, and who had come up with the idea of a portable console in 1981 called the Atari 2200.
-It was a portable version of the Atari 2600, but slightly smaller, and with an internal screen.
-Obviously this never came to fruition as it was not seen as cost effective at the time.
+The Atari Lynx was released in 1989 by Atari Corporation, based upon an Epyx design.
+The design was completed two years earlier, but Epyx did not have the capital to produce the system themselves.
+Atari had considered entering the portable market in 1981 with of a portable console called the Atari 2200; a smaller version of the Atari 2600, with an internal screen.
+This never came to fruition as it was not deemed cost-effective.

-The system was highly advanced for the time, and was the first hand held console with a fully backlit screen and 16 bit technology.
-Also it had the ability to be switched round so left handed gamers could enjoy play more naturally.
-In 1991 Atari released the Lynx II.
-It was slightly smaller than the original, and looked a lot better too, but was still quite large and bulky (you can‘t fit either in pocket).
+The Lynx was highly advanced for the time, and was the first handheld console with a fully backlit screen and 16-bit technology.
+Further, a Lynx is ambidextrous with a simple flip.
+In 1991, Atari released the updated Lynx II.
+Slightly smaller than the original and with improved aesthetics, it is still quite large and bulky compared to other contemporary consoles.
 Over 100 games were released for the system over its life span, and it had an estimated 500,000 user install base worldwide.

 Today the Atari Lynx still has a dedicated cult following, with some developers and private individuals still making and producing games for the platform.
 In 2008 the system, and Atari were honored by the 59th annual technology and engineering Emmy awards, for pioneering the handheld gaming platform.

 CPU - Dual 16-bit CMOS, Mikey & Suzy (16MHZ)

 On Screen Colors - 4096 (16 simultaneous per scan line).

 Screen Resolution - 160x102 Pixels.

 Screen - LCD 82.55mm x 47.75mm and (88.9mm/3.5" diagonal).

 Sound - 8-bit 4 channel (mono for Lynx I and Stereo sound for Lynx II).